Skip to content

 • Clicking it opens a modal dialog showing paginated change entries, sorted most recent first

-• Each page shows one editing session with its timestamp and a list of additions, removals, and other changes
+• Each page shows one editing session with its timestamp and a list of additions, removals, and other changes (every save within a single session is grouped into that one entry)

 • Prev/Next buttons allow paging through older and newer changes